cassiozen/mithryn-ttrpg/players guide.md

 - **Mercenary Veteran** – Hardened fighter
   Battleaxe: Min STR 9, Damage 3d12 (Rushed 1d10), Bulky, Two-handed, Brutal
   Shortbow: Min AGI 6, Damage 1d12 (Rushed 1d10), Ranged
-  Plate armor: +6 DF, Bulky
+  Plate armor: +5 Defense, Bulky
   Whetstone & repair kit
   5 gold pieces remaining
   Ability Direction: You must assign at least 8 STR to wield the battleaxe and 6 AGI for the shortbow.
 This kit pushes you to cover both physical extremes.

 - **Healer** – Wandering cleric or monk devoted to aiding
   Mace: Min STR 5, Damage 2d12 (Rushed 1d10), Two-handed
-  Chain Mail: +5 DF
+  Chain Mail: +4 Defense
   Healer’s kit (3 uses)
   15 gold pieces remaining
   Ability Direction: You must assign at least 5 STR to wield the mace.
 This kit suits thoughtful characters with lower STR/AGI but strong Knowledge and Presence.

-### Step 6 – Your Vital Stats: Hit Points and Defense (DF) score
+### Step 6 – Your Vital Stats: Hit Points and Defense Score

-#### Defense (DF) score
+#### Defense score

-DF reflects the character’s ability to avoid damage in combat.
-When someone swings at you, they’ll need to roll equal to or higher than your DF to land a hit.
+The Defense score reflects the character’s ability to avoid damage in combat.
+When someone swings at you, they’ll need to roll equal to or higher than your Defense to land a hit.

-To calculate your DF, add your Rank to the total DF bonus from your armor.
+To calculate your Defense, add your Rank to the total Defense Bonus from your armor.

 #### Hit Points (HP)